Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Our approach: augmented block-CG

 \begin{remark} By avoiding orthogonalizing and storing the whole Krylov basis, it is in fact possible to reduce the floating point cost to $O(dmtL + m^3t L)$ and the storage to $O(dm + d L)$, where $L$ is the number of values of $\mu$ at which one wishes to evaluate $\bcg{t}{1}(\mu)$ \cite{oleary_80}.
 However, there are several caveats to such an implementation.
 First, such methods require knowing the values of $\mu$ at which one wishes to evaluate $\bcg{t}{1}(\mu)$ ahead of time.
 Second, the finite-precision behavior of such methods can differ greatly from the exact arithmetic behavior.
 We explore the impacts of finite precision arithmetic \cref{sec:numerical_appendix}, where we perform some numerical experiments that indicate that full reorthogonalization may be unnecessary in some situations. \end{remark}

 For methods based on the standard Lanczos algorithm, there is quite a bit of theory which guarantees that such methods can still work, even without orthogonalization \cite{paige_71,paige_76,druskin_knizhnerman_91,greenbaum_89,musco_musco_sidford_18,chen_24}.
+Block Krylov methods must contend with additional difficulties such as blocks becoming ill-conditioned or even rank-deficient as the iteration proceeds (which can happen even in exact arithmetic).
 Unfortunately, much less theory is known about the block-Lanczos algorithm in finite precision arithmetic \cite{simonova_tichy_25}.
 Without reorthogonalization, we observe that in many cases the block-CG method fails to converge at all, while in other cases it does converge for some time; see \cref{sec:numerical_appendix}.
 Understanding this behavior is well beyond the scope of the current work.